fosjump/fosjump/README.md

 * One python program to generate the website (in the *output* folder) using [jinja2](http://jinja.pocoo.org/) templating.
 * Jinja2 templates are in the *template* folder
 * The *Data* folder contains the files you might want to eddit (please follow their simple format):
 	* *projects.yml*: contains all the project links.
-Note that, if you add a project, you need to add an image for it.
+Note that, if you add a project, you need to add an image for it in the *projectsImage/* folder.

 		```yaml
 			"ProjectName":